- Summaries (3)

 A series of comedic and nostalgic vignettes set in a 1930s Italian coastal town.

 One year in a small northern Italian coastal town in the late 1930s is presented.
-The slightly off-kilter cast of characters are affected by time and location, the social mores dictated largely by Catholicism and the national fervor surrounding Il Duce aka Benito Mussolini and Fascism.
-The stories loosely center on a mid-teen named Titta and his household including his adolescent brother, his ever supportive mother who is always defending him against his father, his freeloading maternal Uncle Lallo, and his paternal grandfather who slyly has eyes and hands for the household maid.
-Other townsfolk include: Gradisca, the town beauty, who can probably have any man she wants, but generally has no one as most think she out of their league; Volpina, the prostitute; Giudizio, the historian; a blind accordionist; and an extremely buxom tobacconist.
-The several vignettes presented include: the town bonfire in celebration of spring; life at Titta's school with his classmates and teachers; Aurelio, Titta's father, at his beachfront construction worksite and his and his workmates' encounter with Volpina; Titta's confessions to the priest about his burgeoning sexuality; Aurelio being questioned by authorities about his anti-Fascist leanings; a fantasy sequence at the luxurious Grand Hotel; a family outing with Aurelio's institutionalized brother, Teo; many townsfolk embarking on a sail to witness a marine event passing by their town; an annual car race; Titta's fantasy encounter with the tobacconist after closing hours come true; events surrounding the big snowfall that year, including a family tragedy; and an event centering on Gradisca and her future.
+The slightly off-kilter cast of characters are affected by time and location, the social mores dictated largely by Catholicism, and the national fervor surrounding Il Duce aka Benito Mussolini and Fascism.
+The stories loosely center on mid-teen Titta and his household, including his adolescent brother, his ever-supportive mother who is always defending him against his father, his freeloading maternal Uncle Lallo, and his paternal grandfather who slyly has eyes and hands for the household maid.
+Other townsfolk include: town beauty Gradisca, who can probably have any man she wants but generally has none as most think she out of their league; Volpina, the prostitute; Giudizio, the historian; a blind accordionist; and an extremely buxom tobacconist.
+The several vignettes presented include: the town bonfire in celebration of spring; life at Titta's school with his classmates and teachers; Titta's father Aurelio at his beachfront construction worksite and his and his workmates' encounter with Volpina; Titta's confessions to the priest about his burgeoning sexuality; Aurelio being questioned by authorities about his anti-Fascist leanings; a fantasy sequence at the luxurious Grand Hotel; a family outing with Aurelio's institutionalized brother Teo; many townsfolk embarking on a sail to witness a marine event passing by their town; an annual car race; Titta's fantasy encounter with the tobacconist after closing hours coming true; events surrounding the big snowfall that year, including a family tragedy; and an event centering on Gradisca and her future.

-As the sexually frustrated young adolescent, Titta, anxiously awaits the arrival of spring at an Italian seaside town in Benito Mussolini's Fascist Italy, a vivid tapestry of interlacing vignettes unfolds.
-Over the course of a single year, the wide-eyed childhood curiosity; the exciting emotional experiences; vain obsessions, and fervent but dormant pubescent desires coexist with religion, politics, sex, and love.
-Pivoting around Titta's loud family, little by little, an ever-changing kaleidoscope of 1930s imagery lure Titta into an entire universe of life-altering moments and undiluted teenage fantasies: the quintessential ingredients of one's undying recollections.
-Will the town's belle, Gradisca, ever find what she is looking for?
-Does the wild blonde temptress, Volpina, want to settle down?
+As sexually-frustrated young adolescent Titta anxiously awaits the arrival of spring at an Italian seaside town in Benito Mussolini's Fascist Italy, a vivid tapestry of interlacing vignettes unfolds.
+Over the course of a single year, the wide-eyed childhood curiosity, the exciting emotional experiences, vain obsessions, and fervent but dormant pubescent desires coexist with religion, politics, sex, and love.
+Pivoting around Titta's loud family, little by little, an ever-changing kaleidoscope of 1930s imagery lures Titta into an entire universe of life-altering moments and undiluted teenage fantasies: the quintessential ingredients of one's undying recollections.
+Will the town's belle Gradisca ever find what she is looking for?
+Does the wild blonde temptress Volpina want to settle down?
 Above all, will the small village's effortlessly tempting tobacconist grant Titta's wish?

 It looks like we don't have a Synopsis for this title yet.